 How to Choose one or more Amazon FBA Prep Services for your FBA business

 Many products available for sale in the Amazon network of Fulfillment Centers must be carefully prepped for storage and shipment.
-Until recently, this has always been handled prior to shipping the items to the Amazon warehouse.
+Until recently, this has always been handled prior to shipping the items to the Amazon warehouse (be sure to check out our extensive list of Amazon FBA Prep Services below).
 Now Amazon has started their own FBA Prep Service.
 What will this mean for the 100+ third-party Amazon FBA Prep Services already in existence?
 Read on…

 Which should I use – Amazon’s new FBA Prep Service

 – or a Third-Party Amazon FBA Prep Service Provider?

 In case you missed it, Amazon now offers a full range of FBA Prep Services for many classes of products, including Fragile and Glass, Liquids, Clothing, and even Adult items.
 The full list and complete explanation can be found on the Amazon FBA Prep Service page.
 This new service is considerably more exhaustive than the “poly-bagging and labeling” that their former service used to be limited to.

 In certain situations, it may make sense for some sellers to take advantage of the Amazon FBA Prep service.
 If you are able to manage the inbound shipping of products to your location, sort them according to where Amazon wants them shipped, create the inbound shipping plans to Amazon, and do any initial prep required for safe transportation to the Amazon warehouse, then the Amazon FBA Prep Service may very well fit your business model.
 This seems to be well suited for those who use Retail Arbitrage as their main sourcing model, as well as smaller Online Arbitrage businesses.
 Some wholesale and import shipments may be able to be scheduled on your behalf by the shipper in order to take advantage of this new Prep service.